Rescue Your Old Recordings

 Even when the tape has started to degrade, ‘uncorrectable’ dropouts during playback are often temporary in nature, caused by dust and debris momentarily blocking the play head.
 Hence, even if clicks are encountered on playback, a second pass will frequently give clicks in different places and careful editing around the glitches (with single-sample precision) can also result in a perfect clone, though clearly this is somewhat time consuming and it is far better to clone the tape while still in perfect condition.

-Certain troublesome brands of DAT also benefit from ‘baking’ – see above.
+Certain troublesome brands of DAT may also benefit from ‘baking’ – see above.

-The DAT format records at 16-bit resolution (the same as CD), but Tascam eventually developed a unique 24-bit machine – the DA45HR – which ran at twice the usual speed, and we have now added one of these to our collection, since such tapes cannot be played on a standard machine.
+The DAT format records at 16-bit resolution (the same as CD), but Tascam developed a unique 24-bit machine – the DA45HR – which ran at twice the usual speed, and we have now added one of these to our collection, since such tapes cannot be played on a standard machine.
 Still waiting for the first tape to play on it!

 F1 Beta Stereo (Digital on Betamax Cassette)